OCD versus OCPD

 What's the difference between Obsessive-Compulsive Disorder and Obsessive-Compulsive Personality Disorder?

 The first, OCD, is an Axis I disorder, meaning the symptoms of the disorder can make the person who has them feel sick.
 The second, OCPD, is an Axis II disorder, a Personality Disorder, meaning the symptoms make EVERYONE ELSE sick, especially the people who live with the person who has the symptoms.
-But the symptom bearer is relatively comfortable.
+But the symptom bearer can be relatively comfortable.
+Not always.
+Perhaps not usually.

 Obsessive-Compulsive Disorder, 300.3, belongs to a family of anxiety disorders that are classified in the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders.